Manuel-Steinberg/Audit/Design.md

 - [ ] do not use _:hover_
 - [ ] do A/B-Testing
 - [ ] use labels for every input field
+- [ ] use neutral color for neutral actions, e.g. Cancel button

 ## External Resources: